fermmm/group-date/readme/deploying-aws.md

 7. On the left navigation panel go to Security Groups then click "Create Security Group", in the name field enter "All open" or whatever you want.
 In the "Inbound rules" panel click "Add rule", for the type set "All TCP" on the Source field set "Anywhere-IPv4" then click "Create security group" on the bottom

-8. Go to the Amazon Neptune dashboard [you can use this link](https://console.aws.amazon.com/neptune/home), select your database cluster and click "Modify"
+8. Go to the "Neptune Console" [you can use this link](https://console.aws.amazon.com/neptune/home), select your database cluster and click "Modify"

-9. Under "VPC security group" add the security group you just created (on step 7)
+9. Under "VPC security group" add the security group you just created (in step 7)

 10. Click "Continue" on the bottom > select "Immediately" > click "Modify"